 So how do we learn from our experience?
 What kinds of experience are relevant and necessary?
 Can we be fluent in everything?
 What is a social media expert?

-Here are the primary disciplines of social media as I see them: (see The Quick Course in Online Marketing for a deeper explanation of these topics)
+Here are the primary disciplines of social media as I see them:

 1. Search Engine Marketing